Emerging in the early noughties, softshells bridged the gap between waterproof hardshell jackets and highly breathable fleece mid-layers.

 As the name suggests, two layer softshells use a construct of two fabrics that are bonded together.
 Generally speaking, the outer layer is there to keep the elements out whilst the inner layer is used to move moisture away from the body and provide varying amounts of insulation.
 By specifying the bonding process, our designers can further control the garment’s performance, namely its resistance to wind and water.

-Within our range, the Alpha Direct and Integrity jackets are good examples of two layer softshells.
+Within our range, the Alpha Direct Jacket is a good example of a two layer softshell.
 Designed primarily for Ski-Mountaineering, the Upslope features a smooth inner layer that wicks moisture away from the body, provides some extra warmth and allows friction-free layering and movement.
 The Salvo jacket is designed for more general mountain use and has an engineered fleece lining to provide more warmth, while still wicking away moisture.

 You may have noticed whilst reading this guide that we haven't been talking about waterproof membranes much.